deeplearning4j/deeplearning4j/programmingguide/04_conv.md

 List<ImageTransform> transforms = Arrays.asList(new ImageTransform[]{flipTransform1, warpTransform, flipTransform2});
 ```

 The images still need to be converted in a format that neural networks can read.
-Standard RecordReaders and DataSetIterators are used for this purpose.
-The ImageRecordReader takes in the height, width, and number of channels of the images and the labelMaker as parameters.
+A standard `RecordReader` and `DataSetIterator` is suitable for this.
+The `ImageRecordReader` takes in the height, width, and number of channels of the images and the `labelMaker` as parameters.

 ```
 protected static int height = 100;